Updated January 01, 2023

 Scoring The Results

-- Assume that the Maximum Monthly Drawdown (2.9%) occurs on the day that investment in the strategy takes place.
-That leaves 97.1%.
+- Assume that the Maximum Monthly Drawdown (4.0%) occurs on the day that a $100,000 investment in the strategy takes place.
+That leaves $96,000 to invest.

-- Multiply 97.1% by the CAGR of 11.1% leaving a CAGR of 10.8% on the original investment.
+- Multiply $96,000 by the CAGR of 9.2% leaving or $8,832

-- Withdraw 2/3 of the CAGR which equals the Sustainable Withdrawal Rate of 7.2%.
+- Withdraw 2/3 of the $8,832 which equals $5,888 (internal rounding accounts for the 5.9%).
 Leave the remaining 1/3 invested to cover inflation and a safety factor

 The calculated Sustainable Withdrawal Rate is well above the yields on all of our funds.
 How is this possible?
-It is due to the large capital gains in the high yield funds during the early stages of the bull market (especially 2009).
+It is due to the large capital gains in the high yield funds during the early stages of each bull market.
 While capital gains are great, we want to identify a rate which is closer to the fund distributions.

 When it comes to withdrawals, I strongly prefer a fixed monthly amount which levels the portfolio volatility risk.
 Those with RMDs can always adjust or supplement the final withdrawal to meet requirements.

 The Adaptive Income Strategy smoothly and effectively transitions between risk on and risk off while delivering exceptional returns.

 It combines the use of low-cost, passive index funds and one actively managed fund, with an active management strategy to reduce losses and improve returns.
 There is a large body of academic research which is both substantive and compelling in making the case for the use of Tactical Asset Allocation to manage all or part of an investment portfolio.
 With historically extreme equity valuations and increased volatility in credit markets, investors should consider using Adaptive Income for all or part of their portfolios to improve returns and reduce risks.